 So you've finished a draft.
 Celebrate!
 Most people never reach that phase.
 They get stuck in first draft purgatory.
 So congratulations, you've crested the mountain.
 The true peak lies a little further on.

-Every writer and every manuscript needs a full, careful read from someone who can sleuth out what the book wants to become.
+Every writer and every manuscript needs a careful read from someone who can sleuth out what the book wants to become.

 For many, this is the most satisfying part of the process, because it's collaborative and the finish line is in sight.
 And you have someone in your corner, fighting for the book and helping you stay out of the bog.